-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Norden Crown Metals Corporation (an exploration stage company) ("Norden" or the "Company") and results of operations of the Company for the nine months ended September 30, 2024 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at November 14, 2024 (the "Report Date").
-The Report should be read in conjunction with the Company's condensed interim consolidated financial statements for the nine months ended September 30, 2024 and the notes thereto prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board as applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting, and the audited consolidated financial statements for the year ended December 31, 2023 (collectively, the "Financial Statements"), which have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and within which the Company's accounting policies are described in Note 3 of the Financial Statements.
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Domestic Metals Corp. (formerly Norden Crown Metals Corporation) (an exploration stage company) ("Domestic" or the "Company") and results of operations of the Company for the year ended December 31, 2024 (the "Period" or the "Year") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 24, 2025 (the "Report Date").
+The Report should be read in conjunction with the Company's consolidated financial statements for the year ended December 31, 2024 and 2023 (collectively, the "Financial Statements"), which have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and within which the Company's accounting policies are described in Note 3 of the Financial Statements.
 All dollar amounts in the Report are in Canadian dollars unless otherwise noted.

 The Financial Statements, together with the MD&A, are intended to provide investors with a reasonable basis for assessing the performance and potential future performance of the Company and are not necessarily indicative of the results that may be expected in future periods.
 The information in the MD&A may contain forward-looking statements, and the Company cautions investors that any forward looking statements by the Company are not guarantees of future performance, as they are subject to significant risks and uncertainties that may cause projected results or events to differ materially from actual results or events.
-Please refer to the risks and cautionary notices of this MD&A. Additional information related to Norden is available for view on SEDAR+ at www.sedarplus.ca.
+Please refer to the risks and cautionary notices of this MD&A. Additional information related to the Company is available for view on SEDAR+ at www.sedarplus.ca.